NoxHarmonium/gelixir/README.md

 ### Goals:

 - Create a simple server that can accept any number of tcp clients. ✓
-- Store and update the state (location, name, user agent) of a client.
+- Store and update the state (location, name, user agent) of a client. ✓
-- Register clients with a local hub that keeps them up to date with the addresses of nearby clients.
+- Register clients with a local hub that keeps them up to date with the addresses of nearby clients. ✓
-- Get clients to update other nearby clients with their state without an intermediate actor.
+- Cleanup code
 - Run a test with a massive amount of connections.
 - Bonus: Write the same thing in something I'm more familiar with (e.g. Node) and compare performance.

 ## Installation